 When dealing with the Korg SV1, you quickly realize you have on your hands one of the better options on the market today, and after seeing some of the quality features it has to offer, you may even find yourself putting down some hard, cold cash for this bad boy.

 The Ultimate Piano Buying Guide

-Please use the table below to compare the Korg SV1 to some of the best pianos in its class based on things like weight, price, and customer reviews.
+Please use the table below to compare the Korg SV1 to some of the best pianos in its class:

 The Korg SV1’s Exquisite Design and Feel

 The Korg SV1 is truly a beautiful machine.
 It first debuted in 2009, and quickly became one of the more sought after machines due to its performance and design.

 You will first notice the unique shape of the piano, that comes off as some sort of futuristic spaceship dash panel.
 The control panel of the piano is somewhat set into the machine, almost like an indentation of sort.
 In my opinion, it gives it a really cool look when you view it from afar.